-- Have completed a Master's degree in Counseling Psychology or an equivalent degree in a related field. - Have completed three credits in each of the following Master's-level courses: Human Growth and Personality Development, Psychological Assessment, Psychopathology, Research Methods and Advanced Statistics, Counseling Theories, and Group Counseling: submit syllabi for these courses. - Have a satisfactory degree of professional or applied experience (e.g., Master's level practicum or internship, volunteer or paraprofessional helping experience, or employment in clinical settings). - Submit official scores from the Graduate Record Examination: general and Psychology subject test - Submit a statement of professional goals: 3-6 pages, double-spaced, detailing the applicant's professional goals and including an autobiographical statement regarding the applicant's motivation for pursuing those goals. - Submit three letters of recommendation from professionals who can comment on the applicant's qualifications for doctoral study: at least two letters must be from a professor attesting to academic capability and at least one must be from a practitioner attesting to professional capacity. - Submit official transcripts of all graduate and undergraduate work. - Submit a curriculum vitae. - Submit a completed application form. - Submit application fee.
+- Have completed a Master's degree in Counseling Psychology or an equivalent degree in a related field. - Have completed three credits in each of the following Master's-level courses or be prepared to complete during first year in program, if accepted: Human Growth and Personality Development; Psychological Assessment; Psychopathology; Research Methods and Advanced Statistics; Counseling Theories; and Group Counseling.
+See Master's Level Prerequisites and Transfer Credit Policy. - Have a satisfactory degree of professional or applied experience (e.g., Master's level practicum or internship; volunteer or paraprofessional helping experience; or employment in clinical settings). - Submit a statement of professional goals (3-6 pages, double-spaced) detailing the applicant's professional goals and including an autobiographical statement regarding the applicant's motivation for pursuing those goals. - Submit three letters of recommendation from professionals who can comment on the applicant's qualifications for doctoral study.
+At least two letters must be from a professor attesting to academic capability and at least one must be from a practitioner attesting to professional capacity.
+Should significant time lapsed since the applicant was in an academic program and professor recommendations be difficult to secure, the applicant can provide additional letters of recommendation from practitioners attesting to professional capacity.
+If possible, these letters should include an assessment of the quality of written work and presentations (e.g., to colleagues, lay audiences). - Submit unofficial transcripts of all graduate and undergraduate work. - Submit a curriculum vitae. - Submit a completed application form. - Submit application fee.

 Graduate GPA, personal statement, and professional experience tend to be weighted more heavily by the faculty; however, each application is considered from a holistic perspective.
-Selected applicants will be invited to interview with representatives of the Psy.D. faculty.
+Selected applicants will be invited to virtually interview with representatives of the Psy.D. faculty.

-Admissions Deferral Policy
+Admissions Deferment Policy

 The Psychology Department faculty has an admissions deferral policy for instances when applicants to our Master's and Doctoral programs are offered admission and later indicate that they wish to defer entry to the program for a period of time.
 The policy is also guided by the Council of Counseling Psychology Training Programs (CCPTP) Guidelines for Graduate School Offers and Acceptance.
-These guidelines indicate that applicants seeking an admission deferral must reapply to the graduate program when they are ready to attend.
+These guidelines indicate that a student who accepts an offer of admission is expected to start the graduate program the following fall unless there are significant extenuating circumstances (e.g., serious illness of self or significant other) and that the program is not obligated to offer a deferral.

 Applicants to the Psy.D.
 Program are offered admission only for the academic year indicated by the applicant on the application form.
 Any applicant wishing to defer admission for one academic year must submit an Admissions Deferral Request to the Director of Psy.D.
 Program stating the reason for the request.
 The Psychology faculty may request additional information from the applicant to support the deferral review.
-If a deferral is granted, the Psychology faculty may offer to maintain the applicant's file for a year so that the applicant will not have to resubmit application materials.
-The following year, the applicant must indicate in writing her/his desire to enter the program and must submit an updated curriculum vita.
-When that written expression of interest and updated CV is received, the Psychology faculty will schedule another admissions interview with the applicant and decide if the applicant is suitable to be admitted to the program
+If a deferral is granted, the Psychology faculty will maintain the applicant's file for a year so that the applicant will not have to resubmit application materials.
+The following year, the applicant must indicate in writing a desire to enter the program and must submit an updated curriculum vita.
+When that written expression of interest and updated CV is received, the Psychology faculty will schedule another admissions interview with the applicant and decide if the applicant is suitable to be admitted to the program.